 - Purpose – the yearning to do what we do in the service of something larger than ourselves.

 Chapter 4: Autonomy

 Here’s a way to establish autonomy in the workforce: ask for the results and leave the how to them (in direct opposition to what Michael Gerber advises)

 The premise of Mastery is that people yearn to get better at what they do (as long as they care about it).

-Flow is a key to reach mastery, and you reach flow when the tasks are neither too easy nor too difficult (also check flow in Emotional Intelligence and in Bold).
-That sweetspot of not too easy and neither too difficult is also the point at which we will learn the most and the quickest as well explained in The Talent Code.
+Flow is a key to reach mastery, and you reach flow when the tasks are neither too easy nor too difficult (also check flow in “Flow: The Psychology of Optimal Performance“, Emotional Intelligence and Bold).

 - Mastery is a mindset.
 You see your abilities as infinitely improvable (check how to develop a growth mindset)